r3vskd/proyecto-04/README.md

-Scan for devices connected on your LAN
+Scan for devices connected on your LAN home network